 Some of my key concerns are related to how PSEC will continue to cover dividends.
 I am 100% certain they will never cut dividends unless there is a serious economic downturn.
 However my concerns are mostly related to risk and the potential for net asset value (“NAV”) impairment issues.
 Also I believe that investors are currently discounting PSEC shares based on a lack of disclosure around some of the new platforms as well as overall risk levels.
 This has a direct impact on shareholders who may not benefit from increases in stock values as discussed further on Page 14.
 Its at-the-market (“ATM”) program also has an effect on share prices keeping them within a certain range.

 This article discusses the pros and cons of investing in PSEC along with earnings projections, dividend sustainability and growth potential over the coming quarters including best and worst case scenarios as well as key risk considerations, updated rankings/pricing compared to the other 25 BDCs that I follow.

 - Projected total returns compared to the other BDCs

 - Price target based on expected total returns

 - Pricing based on multiples of NAV and projected earnings

 - Overall rankings and recommendations

-This report is not publicly available, will not be published on Seeking Alpha and is $11.95 or if you would like to become a premium subscriber and receive this report plus 19 more (20 total) for $50 or 60 reports for $125, please visit "Premium Subscriber" to see a sample report.
+This report is not publicly available, will not be published on Seeking Alpha.
+If you would like to become a premium subscriber please visit “Premium Subscriber”.